Blog

 - Then the body of the method that is awaited will be moved into this State Machine

-Let's see what will be the compilated code for a basic async method:
+Let's see what the compiled code will be for a basic async method:

 using System.Diagnostics;